My Odyssey

 I'd been open about participating.
 It had been discussed in team meetings.
 People had sponsored me.
 People were proud of me.

 No one told me this was a rule when I signed up.
 No one told me when I asked, before I left, whether I could still participate.
-The person I asked came back with a confirmation that I could.
 And then, with eight months of preparation behind me, I received the call.

 The donations kept coming in.
 The training kept going.
 My Parkinson's hadn't got the memo about the exclusion.
 So I decided I hadn't either.

 I spoke with the event organisers directly.
 Their position was clear: they had no issue with me taking part.
-This was a charity event.
 But they were acting on behalf of their client and had to follow instructions.

 I understood the mechanics.
 I didn't accept the outcome.